Best For

 - Ending Temperature (5 minute) – the temperature of the mattress after being lied upon and having no one on it for 5 minutes

 As a result, they don’t get softer or harder based on temperature.
-In addition, the gel-infused formulation allows them to avoid retaining heat and breathe better.
+In addition, the gel-infused formulation reduces heat retention.

 Heat Dissipation Over Time